unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

-Run the tiling generation using the **spark-run** script by using a command similar to:
+Run the tile generation using the **spark-run** script by using a command similar to:

 ```
 spark-run com.oculusinfo.tilegen.examples.apps.CSVBinner -d /data/twitter/dataset-base.bd /data/twitter/dataset.lon.lat.bd